DDM-Lab/File_Download_ECC_Challenge/walkthrough/README.md

 If you've done everything correctly, you should see the recovered message containing the flag.

-1. Upload `ports_challenge.txt` to Qualtrics to receive credit for completing the challenge.
+1. Upload `download_challenge.txt` to Qualtrics to receive credit for completing the challenge.
 2. Submit the flag to Qualtrics.

 ## How the Attack Works